Skip to main content

 1. Created — Your request is posted and visible to producers

-2. Active — Producers can submit beats for 24 hours
+2. Active — Producers can submit beats for the duration you selected

 Best Practices